Sbagni/HTML-Page/README.md

 **Latitude Analysis Dashboard**

-Data is more powerful when we share it with others!
-We used HTML and CSS to create a dashboard showing off the analysis we've done.
+Data is more powerful when we share it with others.
+I used HTML and CSS to create a dashboard to display the analysis done.

 For this project we created a visualization dashboard website using visualizations we've created in a previous assignment.
 Specifically, we plotted [weather data](Resources/cities.csv).